 Let’s pretend I have a a demo and a keynote.
 Here's what you need:

 Then the rest is pretty straightforward:

 That’s it.
 No weird transition.
 Perfect webinar :)

 Last small checks and you’re good to go.
 Those checks can avoid awkward moments:

-Well, we hope this helped you.
-Let us know if you have any comment.
-If you think of something else that we missed, please share!
+We hope this helped you.
+Let us know if you have any comments.
+If you think of something else we should add to our webinar setup checklist, please share!